 This gas-powered model has a 55,000-BTU output to rapidly heat your pool.
 Can support pools of up to 10,000 gallons.
 The narrow design is easy to fit in a variety of spaces.
 Thanks to the titanium heat exchanger, this is a durable model that will last for years.

 Many customers received units that were damaged in shipping.

 Compact and easy to install.
-Designed to be effective in as much as 11,000 gal. of water.
-May use its share of energy, but it does heat quickly in a variety of environments.
+Designed to be effective in as much as 11,000 gallons of water.
+May use its share of energy, but it heats quickly in a variety of environments.
 Can be set to 1°F increments.